Simple one-minute stress relief strategies

 Choose – Decide how to deal with this source of stress.
 Can you recognise that your thoughts could be distorted and let them go?
 Is the problem real?
 If so what steps can you take to deal with the problem?

 One step at a time

 Managing and coping with stress takes practice.
 It isn’t always easy to put these simple stress relief strategies to use, especially when daily difficulties (kids!) seem relentless.
-However re-programming your thoughts and understanding that the way we deal with each situation can massively impact our health and well-being.
+However, on re-programming your thoughts and understanding that the way we deal with each situation can massively impact our health and well-being.

 Making a conscious effort to put our old habits to bed and trying a new approach can prevent the feeling that life is spiralling out of your control.
 Recognise each day as a new beginning; Yesterday is history it is gone and therefore can’t be changed.
 Be aware you will need to work on creating solutions to problems rather than letting them consume you.